cdapio/cdap/cdap-docs/integrations/source/index.rst

-Two business intelligence tools—:ref:`SquirrelSQL <squirrel-integration>` and :ref:`Pentaho Data Integration <pentaho-integration>`—are covered, explaining connecting them to a running CDAP instance and interacting with CDAP Datasets.
+Two business intelligence tools—:ref:`SquirrelSQL <squirrel-integration>` and :ref:`Pentaho Data Integration <pentaho-integration>`—are covered, explaining connecting them to a running CDAP instance and interacting with CDAP datasets.

 The example :ref:`cdap-bi-guide` includes the use of Pentaho.